 River Culture was was the outcome of a six-day collaborative research and production project between Deirdre O’Mahony and the South Tipperary Rural Arts Group (STRAG).

-On my next visit I began to record interviews with them and they reiterated concerns, encountered in other landscapes, of a persistent disregard by State departments of tacit, place-based knowledge.
-Repeatedly one hears cases of scientists ignoring evidence presented by local knowers of clear cases of state or semi-state practices having a detrimental effect on local ecosystems.
-Peter Butler gave a clear account of his eighty plus year’s experience and observation of the river and its health:
+There was also a filmed interview with fisherman Peter Butler who echoed concerns heard in other landscapes, of a disregard by State departments of tacit, place-based knowledge.
+Peter gave a clear account of his eighty plus years’ experience and observation of the river and its health concluding:

 Projected film in Burncourt Community Centre Shed.
 Photograph by John Crowley